 Our basic day format is a one-day event beginning at 10/10.30am and finishing at 2.30/3pm.
-Throughout the day, as much time as possible is given for personal writing time.
+The day is a carefully devised pattern of tasks and personal and individual writing time.

 We are evolving different structures in response to proposals that we receive from our organisational partners.
 For example, we have recently developed multi-day integrated (field-work and in-school), and residency formats.